datarope-eu/datarope-eu.github-OLD/README.md

 # datarope-eu.github.io
-GitHub Personal page for DataRope EU.
+GitHub personal page for DataRope EU.
 Repos on NLP, AI, Linux, and some other stuff.
+Built with Bootstrap and fontawesome icons.

-Have a look at our Project sites.
+Also have a look at our Project pages, made using the GitHub page generator.